 The Code on Wages applies to all establishments and employees, with no wage ceiling or establishment size threshold for the wages definition.

-- Engage legal counsel for formal opinions on material exposures
+- Engage legal counsel for formal opinions on any remaining edge cases

 - Work with actuaries to quantify gratuity liability impact—contact us for assistance